Specialist tuition is available at our Centres (which we call “Workshops”) to help pupils with

 When and Where

-One-hour teaching sessions are held weekly in term-time at Worcester, Hereford and Bromsgrove Workshops.
+One-hour specialist teaching sessions are held weekly in term-time at Worcester, Hereford and Bromsgrove Workshops.
 There are three teaching sessions each week at Hereford and Worcester, and two sessions each week at Bromsgrove.

-See Workshop location maps here.
+See Specialist Tuition Centre location maps here.

 In certain circumstances pupils may be taught privately, perhaps while waiting for a Workshop place to become available.
 Such tuition is by private arrangement between the parent/guardian and the individual tutor.

-The aims of the workshops are to give help specially tailored to each pupil’s needs.
+The aims of the specialist tuition workshops are to give help specially tailored to each pupil’s needs.
 It is, of course, part of our aim to help a pupil achieve improved grades in national formal tests and examinations.
-But this is not our sole aim – the difficulties faced by our pupils do not simply disappear over time – there is no “cure” for dyslexia – but we believe that pupils attending our Workshops will develop skills and strategies that will help them throughout their lives, while in education, at work and beyond.
+But this is not our sole aim – the difficulties faced by our pupils do not simply disappear over time – there is no “cure” for dyslexia – but we believe that pupils regularly attending our Specialist Tuition Workshops will develop skills and strategies that will help them throughout their lives, while in education, at work and beyond.

-Workshops and private sessions last approximately one hour.
+Specialist tuition workshops and private sessions last approximately one hour.

 Mathematics – Children experiencing difficulties with maths and seeking tuition will be considered by the Workshop Senior Tutor / Administrator, to assess whether our teaching methods are likely to be of benefit.